Sex Therapy in Nanaimo

 These tools lower anticipatory anxiety and rebuild safety so desire can move again.

 My work is informed by training in both depth psychotherapy and established sex-therapy approaches, allowing practical tools and psychological understanding to work together.
-Techniques are always used within a broader depth-oriented frame, with attention to personal history, relational dynamics, and what may be operating outside of conscious awareness.
+Techniques are always used within a broader frame, with attention to personal history, relational dynamics, and what may be operating outside of conscious awareness.

 ∴